yisiox/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect `delete` commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect `delete` commands to try: `delete`, `delete 0`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with corrupted data file

-   1. Modify or delete data files.
+   1. Modify data file into an invalid format.
+Eg. Removing fields of a contact, changing non-list fields into lists, etc.

    1. Open AssetBook.
-If AssetBook is open, close and reopen it.<br>
+If AssetBook was already opened, close and reopen it.<br>
-      Expected: AssetBook will detect missing/corrupted data files, show a warning to the user about the missing/corrupted data files, and start with an empty list.
+      Expected: AssetBook will detect that the data file is corrupted, warn the user that the data file could not be loaded and that entering a command would reset it, and start with an empty list.

 --------------------------------------------------------------------------------------------------------------------